agnesoft/adev/STYLE_GUIDE.md

 -   use smart pointers and prefer `std::unique_ptr`
 -   avoid use of `std::shared_ptr` unless it is necessary
 -   never manage memory manually, i.e. use naked `new` and `delete`
+-   never manage raw arrays on the heap (`new[]`, `delete[]`), use `std::array` instead
 -   never use `malloc/free` unless a third party API requires it

 ### Aliases

 -   never use `typedef`, use `using` instead
--   do not use type aliases for regular types (e.g. `using MyList = std::vector<int>`), always spell out the type for clarity
+-   avoid type aliasing: do not use type aliases for regular types (e.g. `using MyList = std::vector<int>`), always spell out the type for clarity
--   use aliasing for complicated template types such as custom iterators (e.g. `using iterator = MyTemplatedIterator<ValueType, ConstValueType, SomeFlag>`)
+-   use type aliasing for complicated template types such as custom iterators (e.g. `using iterator = MyTemplatedIterator<ValueType, ConstValueType, SomeFlag>`)
--   use aliasing to satisfy type traits such as having a `value_type`
+-   use type aliasing to satisfy type traits, e.g. `using value_type = ...`

 ### Functions

--   ~ 4 lines of code per function
--   split your code into more well known functions
+-   ~ 4 lines of code per function (split your code into more well named functions)
--   max 4 arguments
+-   prefer 1 to 2 arguments, max 4 individual arguments
+-   use custom `struct` to pass in more than 4 arguments
 -   do not use default arguments, use overloads instead
--   use custom `struct` to pass in more than 4 parameters
--   prefer pointers to references for mutable arguments
+-   prefer return values over output arguments

 ### Lambdas

 -   avoid lambdas that escape current scope
 -   avoid captures if possible
 -   prefer `&` capture for local lambdas
--   prefer `=` capture for lambdas that escapes current scope
+-   prefer `=` capture for lambdas that escape current scope
--   do not use capture list to rename variables
+-   do not use capture list solely to rename variables

-### Templates
+### Templates & Concepts

+-   use `concepts` (`requires`) instead
--   never use SFINAE, use `concepts` (`requires`) instead
+-   never use SFINAE, use `concepts` instead

 ### Exceptions